6 Best Kali Linux Tools: Enumeration, Exploits, Cracking

 On the surface, choose an included exploit that matches a service you found with, say, Nmap, add your target IP and port, and let Metasploit loose.
 If successful, you will be granted a shell on the target system from which to run commands.

-Instead of digging any deeper the wide and deep leagues of Metasploit, you’d be better going through the excellent Metasploit Unleashed course provided by OffSec, it’ll unpack all the goodies within MSF.
+Instead of digging any deeper the wide and deep leagues of Metasploit, you'd be better going through the CBT Nuggets Metasploit Framework course, it'll unpack all the goodies within MSF.

 Kali can be overwhelming with its staggering number of included tools, but 99% of the time you'll be reaching for the same dozen or so.
 Start out with those that we've discussed, then Google to research a few other heavy hitters like Burp Suite, John the Ripper, SQLMap, and Netcat.